Owerre/citation-count-prediction/README.md

 # Prediction of Citation Counts in arXiv Papers
 This project contains an exposition of arXiv condensed matter physics papers from 1992 - 2020.
-The dataset is obtained by scraping the [arXiv.org](https://arxiv.org) webpage, and the citation counts for the papers were obtained in June, 2021 from the [ADS](https://ui.adsabs.harvard.edu) webpage.
+The dataset is obtained by scraping the [arXiv.org](https://arxiv.org) web page, and the citation counts for the papers were obtained in June, 2021 from the [ADS](https://ui.adsabs.harvard.edu) web page.

 The main objective of this project is to predict the citation counts of arXiv papers within a certain time frame.
-The predictive modeling can be cast as either a regression or classification problem.
+The predictive modeling can be cast as either a regression or classification problem; we have implemented both scenarios;

 ## Data Exploration